SIGCOMM21-5G/artifact/Power-Model/README.md

 # Power Wild Experiments (data for Power model)

 This dataset consists of data collected at two locations.
-It covers power modeling results presented in Section 4.4 of the paper.
+It covers power modeling results (Figures 15 and 16) presented in Section 4.4 of the paper.

 ## Folder Structure